Cylas formicarius (sweet potato weevil)

 Control of the weevil is difficult with conventional spraying, dusting, fumigation or side-dressing of insecticide granules with presently available insecticides, once weevils are present within the crown or the tuberous root.
 Control achieved by post-plant applications appears to be due to mortality of weevil adults searching for feeding or oviposition sites.
 Movement of adult weevils may facilitate the contact between the toxicant and the insect, thereby resulting in insect mortality.
 Several researchers have obtained satisfactory control of the weevil by spraying vines or soil around stems (Waddill, 1982; CTCRI, 1982; 1985; Rajamma and Padmaja, 1983).
 This method of control, however, requires frequent applications in order to kill adults that might migrate from other areas.
 This view concurs with that of Sakae (1988) in Japan.
 Frequent spraying of insecticides, however, is not cost-effective due to the low market price for sweet potato in developing countries.

 The existence of a female sex pheromone in sweet potato weevil was demonstrated (AVRDC, 1976; Coffelt et al., 1978; Russo, 1973) and Heath et al. (1986) isolated, identified and synthesized the chemical (Z)-3-dodecen-1-ol(E)-2-butenoate.
-This chemical has great potential for attracting male sweet potato weevils (Proshold et al., 1986; Jansson et al., 1992) and reducing the weevil populations in the field (Talekar and Lee, 1989).
+This chemical has great potential for attracting male sweet potato weevils (Proshold et al., 1986; Jansson et al., 1992) and reducing the weevil populations in the field (Talekar and Lee, 1989; Braun and van de Fliert, 1999).
+Weevil density in fields was notably decreased in a mass trapping trial in Japan (Yasuda, 1995).
+Systematic trapping with pheromone resulted in a 8.5-10% decrease in sweet potato tuber damage in a Chinese study (Li, 1998).
 Because of its potency and relatively long persistence, this chemical may be used in various ways to combat sweet potato weevil in an integrated programme (Talekar, 1990).

 There are several reports of predators and parasites attacking sweet potato weevil (Waterhouse and Norris, 1987).
 Jansson (1991) gave an up-to-date list of predators, parasites, pathogenic fungi, bacteria and nematodes that attack Cylas species.
 Hardly any efforts have been made to introduce these natural enemies to combat sweet potato weevils.

-The fungus Beauveria bassiana is produced in large quantities and used intensively for the control of the sweet potato weevil in Cuba.
-Sprays of the fungus have largely replaced the use of insecticides (Castellón et al., 1992).
+The fungus Beauveria bassiana is produced in large quantities and used intensively for the control of the sweet potato weevil in Cuba, where sprays of the fungus have largely replaced the use of insecticides (Castellon et al., 1992).
+Synthetic sex pheromone can be used to attract male C. formicarius to traps containing B. bassiana, in which the weevils become auto-infected and subsequently spread infection to both sexes in field populations (Yasuda, 1999).

 Among the three predators, only Pheidole megacephala is reported to be an effective biological control agent of C. formicarius in Cuba (Castiñeiras et al., 1982).
 This predator was more effective than chemical insecticides at controlling sweet potato weevil.
 Root yields in plots where P. megacephala was released to control weevils were 21.5 t/ha compared with only 7.8 t/ha in plots that relied solely on chemical insecticides (Morales, 1988).
 More recently, Castellón (1990) reported that the predatory ant, Tetramorium guineense, is as effective as P. megacephala in Cuba.